e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 Make sure to check out the trifecta chapter in the principles, as I want to dive into practical details you won't be able to understand without the context.

-The other important distinction is that I am going to use terms for roles that often are used as job titles, but may not match all the time.

-Job titles are often given as a reward in smaller companies.
-In the lack of other kind of compensation, the ego boost does its trick.
-Unfortunately, this means that - for instance - a director in a startup is definitely not the same as in a more established company.

-As a side note, this has also led people into believing that working for a large company is more demanding that a small company, but that's just not true.
-Smaller companies are harder.
-Larger companies provide a ton of support because there is always resources to help you handle things.

-Regardless, It all boils down to what your day-to-day duties really are.
-You are what you do, not what you think you should do.
+I'm going to use terminology and definitions I've covered in the 'Roles, Titles and Individuals' section of the principles, so have a look before continuing if you haven't already.

-So to describe the roles below, and make sure we are starting this on the same page, here are the duties that define each of these role names:
+To describe the roles below, and make sure we are starting this on the same page, here are the duties that define each of these role names:

 1. **Individual contributor** is the individual that actually does the building work.
 The coding, the planning, the scoping.
 In engineering, that's everyone with 'engineer' or 'developer' in their title regardless of their seniority.